autocrossblog/autocrossblog.github.io/_posts/2009-10-02-panel-acquired.md

 I'm not going to deal with a key for the car, this car long run isn't going to be something someone will be able to walk up and start anyways.

-So we'll see how far I get, I may also have to go look at this on Saturday…. (link to welder removed)
+So we'll see how far I get, I may also have to go look at this on Saturdayâ€¦. (link to welder removed)